-A beautiful heirloom ingrained with family memory has become a totem of a life Saffee would rather forget—a childhood disrupted by her mother’s mental illness.
+The Norwegian table, a century-old heirloom ingrained with family memory, has become a totem of a life Saffee would rather forget—a childhood disrupted by her mother’s mental illness.

 After a childhood spent watching her mother slide steadily into insanity, painting and re-painting the ancient table, Saffee has come to fear that seeds of psychosis may lie dormant within her.
-But as an adult with a family of her own, Saffee must confront her mother’s torment if she wants to defend herself against it.
+She must confront her mother’s torment if she wants to defend herself against it.

-Traversing four generations over the course of a century, The Painted Table is an epic portrait of inherited memory, proclivity, and guilt.
-It is a sprawling narrative affirmation that a family artifact—like a family member—can bear the marks of one’s entire past . . . as well as intimations of one’s redemption.
+Traversing four generations over the course of a century, The Painted Table is a beautiful portrait of inherited memory.
+It is a sprawling narrative affirmation that a family artifact—like a family member—can bear the marks of one’s past . . . as well as intimations of one’s redemption.

 |About the Contributor(s)||Suzanne Field

 Suzanne Field, a graduate of the University of Minnesota, has taught English as a Second Language in China, Ukraine, and Hawaii.
 She has alsobeen a magazine editor and home-school teacher.
 Suzanne writes to encourage others to rise above memories and embrace the goodness found in each day.
 She and her husband have five children and divide their time betweenKansas and Hawaii where she is a tutor and mentor.

 |Release Date||Dec 3, 2013|